dewan-ahmed/Aiven-Workshop/content/1_ModuleOne/_index.md

 - Module 2: Get familiar with Aiven platform by deploying services *(25 minutes)*
 - Module 3: Configure Terraform Provider for Aiven to deploy services *(30 minutes*
 - Module 4: Deploy multiple services that forms your development environment *(20 minutes)*
-- Module 5: Use Terraform environment files to build a repeatable dev--> data infrastructure Title *(30 minutes)*
+- Module 5: Use Terraform environment files to build a repeatable dev-->prod data infrastructure *(30 minutes)*

 {{% notice warning %}}
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.